MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 The Visual Studio IntelliCode extension can be installed on Visual Studio 2017 version 15.8 and later (all SKUs).
 Installation of the extension halts with **This extension is not installable on any currently installed products** if you don't have the minimum required version installed.

-> [!NOTE]
-> The minimum Visual Studio requirements to see AI-assisted IntelliSense vary by language.
-If you don't see recommendations, you may not have a high enough version of Visual Studio:
+The minimum Visual Studio version to see AI-assisted IntelliSense varies by language.
+If you don't see recommendations, you may need to update to a more recent version.

-- C++ requires Visual Studio 2019 Preview 1 or higher
+- C++ requires Visual Studio 2019 Preview 1 or later
-- C# requires Visual Studio 2017 version 15.8 or higher
+- C# requires Visual Studio 2017 version 15.8 or later
-- XAML requires Visual Studio 2017 version 15.9 or higher
+- XAML requires Visual Studio 2017 version 15.9 or later

 ## Q. How do I generate an EditorConfig file?